Who is a Periodontist?

 - Are they scientifically studied/proven to be top of the line?
 Not all implants are equal and, as in all things, cost equals quality.
 Dr. Dalessandro chooses implants with only the best surface coating, thread pitch (how it attaches to the bone), and precise abutment connections.
 While these may cost more at the beginning, the long-term benefit is considerable.

 - Are they from an established company?
-The company we work with has been in business since the 1980s, is established worldwide, and offers a product guarantee.
+The companies we work with have been in business since the 1980s, they are established worldwide, biggest in the world, and offer product guarantees.
 Smaller companies, while less expensive, may not be around in the future if any replacement parts are needed.

 - What is actually included in the fee.